-- Make a record of your concern / child's disclosure, using www.schoolpod.co.uk - Remember to record the date, time, your name and role and keep your record as factual as possible. - Use the child's own words. - If there are marks on a child record these on a body map within the School Pod slip.
+- Remember to record the date, time, your name and role and keep your record as factual as possible. - Use the child's own words. - If there are marks on a child record these on a body map within the School Pod slip.